Charleston Family Lawyer

 Many families choose to expand through adoption.
 Depending on the route to adoption, the process can be time-consuming and complicated.

 Many families choose to adopt through a private agency or the state’s foster care system.
 Both methods require the prospective parents to complete a comprehensive application and undergo a home study.
-Our family attorneys in Mount Pleasant could help the prospective parent(s) complete the application and explain what to expect during the home study.
+Our family attorneys in Charleston could help the prospective parent(s) complete the application and explain what to expect during the home study.

 Sometimes a relative wants to adopt a child whose parents have died or cannot care for them.
 Stepparents often adopt their spouse’s children.
 These adoptions are simpler than agency adoptions.
 Same-sex couples who are not married could adopt a partner’s child through second-parent adoption.
 South Carolina law does not expressly authorize second-parent adoption, but any resident of the state couple petition to adopt a child.

-Consult a Mount Pleasant Family Attorney Today
+Consult a Charleston Family Attorney Today

 You do not need to pursue legal action alone.
 Schedule a free consultation today with our devoted attorneys.